 - DCT_LINK_CONSTANT: Constant value.

 - DCT_LINK_PV: A process variable link.

-- DCT_LINK_FORM: A link that can only be processed via the form routines described in the next section.
+- DCT_LINK_FORM: A link that can only be processed via the form routines that have been removed from this

+release.

 Database configuration tools can change any link between being a constant and a process variable link.
 Routines are provided to accomplish these tasks.